Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Introduction

+However, Dirichlet process mixtures and similar approaches can generate models with an excessive number of components, leading to challenges in interpretability and biased estimates \citep{miller2013simple, miller2014inconsistency}.

 In this paper, we propose a method that addresses the aforementioned issues by connecting simple, interpretable models to complex, nonparametric approaches.
-In a nutshell, we take advantage of the flexibility and predictive power of the overparameterized and nonparametric models for density and cluster estimation and project the resulting fit onto a lower-dimensional parametric summary or surrogate.
-As a result, we obtain an interpretable, parsimonious summary that still preserves some of the fit and predictive accuracy of the original model.
-Furthermore, under our approach, we are able to measure the trade-off involved in performing such a projection and determine the minimal summary dimension necessary to capture the essential features of the underlying distribution without losing critical information.
+In a nutshell, we take advantage of the flexibility and predictive power of overparameterized and nonparametric models for density and cluster estimation and project the resulting fit onto a lower-dimensional parametric summary, serving as a surrogate.
+As a result, we obtain an interpretable, parsimonious summary that still preserves much of the fit and predictive accuracy of the original model.
+Furthermore, our approach allows us to measure the trade-off involved in performing such a projection.

 The proposed method consists of three steps.
 In the first step, we estimate the model by adopting a flexible prior, which can be either nonparametric or overparameterized.
-In the second step, using a Bayesian decision-theoretic approach \citep{berger2013statistical, hanh-carvalho-2015}, we project the posterior predictive distribution of the reference model onto surrogates with different parametric dimensions.
-This process yields as sequence interpretable summary point estimates of varying dimensions that captures different levels of complexity relative to the full model.
-To select the lower-dimensional summary estimate that best approximates the fit of the original model, we propose a strategy that measures the divergence between the summary estimates and the reference or full model through its posterior predictive distribution.
-Finally, in the third step, given the summary dimension learned in the previous step, we construct uncertainty bounds by projecting the full posterior distribution onto the lower-dimensional posterior summary.
-This posterior summary is useful for inference and is well-suited to addressing various questions about the data and the underlying distribution.
-Moreover, it remains valid in the sense that the data is utilized only once, conditioned on the model's posterior distribution.
+In the second step, using a Bayesian decision-theoretic approach, \citep{berger2013statistical, hanh-carvalho-2015}, we project the posterior predictive distribution of the original model onto surrogates with different parametric dimensions.
+This process yields a sequence of summary point estimates of varying dimensions that capture different levels of complexity relative to the original model.
+To select the lower-dimensional summary estimate that best approximates the fit of the reference model, we propose a strategy that measures the divergence between the summary estimates and the original posterior predictive distribution.
+Finally, in the third step, given the summary identified in step two, we construct uncertainty quantification by projecting the full posterior distribution, generating a lower-dimensional posterior summary.
+This posterior summary is useful for inference and is well suited to addressing various questions about the data and the underlying distribution.
+Moreover, it remains valid in the sense that the data are utilized only once, conditional on the model's posterior distribution.